Philodryas nattereri

-Philodryas nattereri, the Paraguay green racer, is a species of venomous snake, endemic to South America.
+Philodryas nattereri, also known commonly as the Paraguay green racer and the Paraguayan green racer, is a species of venomous snake in the subfamily Dipsadinae of the family Colubridae.
+The species is native to eastern South America.

+Etymology

+The specific name, nattereri, is in honor of Austrian naturalist Johann Natterer.

 Description

-The average length of this snake is 80 cm, but it can grow to a maximum length of 134 cm.
+Adults of Philodryas nattereri have an average total length (tail included) of 80 cm, but it can grow to a maximum total length of 1.34 m.
 It is characterized by a medium body, a long, slender tail, a slightly prominent and obliquely truncated snout, and moderately large eyes with round pupils.
 Its coloring varies from brown to gray, giving it camouflage against ground foliage.

+Behavior

-It is a fast snake with terrestrial habits, although recent studies have shown that this species can use arboreal environments with high efficiency.
+Philodryas nattereri is a fast snake with terrestrial habits, although recent studies have shown that this species can use arboreal environments with high efficiency.
 It is active during the day and can be quite aggressive when threatened.
-P. nattereri is opisthoglyphous; due to this dentition, it has difficulty injecting venom into large prey.
+P. nattereri is opisthoglyphous (rear-fanged), and due to this dentition, it has difficulty injecting venom into large prey.

+Geographic distribution

+Philodryas nattereri is found in eastern Brazil and Paraguay.

+Habitat

+The preferred natural habitats of Philodryas nattereri are open forests, fields and cerrado.

+Diet

-Philodryas nattereri is endemic to South America, found in Paraguay and Brazil, where it inhabits open forests, fields and cerrado.
-It feeds on a wide variety of prey, including birds, mammals, lizards, amphibians, lizard eggs and even other snakes.
+Philodryas nattereri feeds on a wide variety of prey, including birds, mammals, lizards, amphibians, lizard eggs and even other snakes.